anruigu/anruigu/README.md

 - 👋 Hi, I’m @anruigu
-- 👀 I’m interested in applied AI
+- 👀 My work is mostly in the two organizations data-science-era and ml-robotics-era
-- 🌱 I’m currently learning path planning for autonomous vehicles
 - 📫 anrui0706@gmail.com

 <!---